yoavram/curveball/docs/tutorial.rst

 	:file:`Tecan_280715_strain_G.png`, showing the model fitting and selection plot of strain G.

 .. _fig-R_vs_G:

 .. figure:: /_static/Tecan_280715_R_vs_G.png

 	:file:`Tecan_280715_R_vs_G.png`, showing the results of the simulated competition.

-Also, it prints out a table that contains all the growth parameters estimated by Curveball, as well as some more information, for each strain.
-We can run :command:`curveball` again, this time with ``-o summary.csv``, which will cause this table to be saved to a file named :file:`summary.csv` instead of printing to the command line.
+Also, it prints out a table that contains a summary for each strain, including all the growth parameters estimated by Curveball.

-Here is the generated table:
+Here is the summary table:

 ============== ============= ============== ========= ============== ============ ====== ======= ====== ============= =============== =============================== ====== ============== ============== ====== ============= ============= =================
 K              RSS           aic            benchmark bic            filename     folder has_lag has_nu lag           max_growth_rate model                           nu     q0             r              strain v             w             y0